GIS Fundamentals Workshop Series

 Gain a thorough introduction to data analysis and visual design in Tableau, and learn how to build interactive dashboards and stories with your tabular data.

-Intro to Cloud Mapping and Story Maps
+Cloud Mapping and Story Maps

 Explore the capabilities of GIS in a browser for mapping and data analysis and for easily sharing interactive maps on the web.
 Learn how to use customizable web applications to craft a multimedia-rich, visually appealing story map, which is a powerful communication tool.
 Embed the results of the workshop on your own website or blog or share on social media.

-Using and Visualizing LiDAR in GIS
+3D LiDAR Applications in GIS

 Learn how to create and manage 3D LiDAR point cloud datasets in GIS and derive high-resolution elevation models for spatial analysis.
 Practice LiDAR data applications to real-world problems, such as performing viewshed analysis and automated watershed delineation.